jocic/CPP.DynamicProgramming/readme.md

 # Dynamic Programming - Problems & Solutions in C++

 Collection of problems in the domain of Dynamic Programming that I found and solved in the C++ programming language.
-Uploaded to GitHub for showcasing and archivation purposes.
+Uploaded to GitHub for showcasing to prospective employers.

 [![Buy Me Coffee](images/buy-me-coffee.png)](https://www.paypal.me/DjordjeJocic)